brunomaga/brunomaga.github.io/_posts/2019-11-12-Bayesian-Linear-Regression.md

 When the distribution of the prior and posterior are computationally tractable, the optimization of the parameters that define the distribution can be performed using the [coordinate ascent](https://en.wikipedia.org/wiki/Coordinate_descent) method, an iterative method that we've covered [previously]({% post_url 2018-02-17-Supervised-Learning %}).
 In practice we perform and iterative partial derivatives of the prior/posterior for the model parameters (e.g. mean $\mu$ and standard deviation $\sigma$ in a Gaussian environment) and move our weight estimation towards the direction of lowest loss.

 To simplify the computation, we perform the *log-trick* and place the term to optimize into a log function.
 We can do this because $log$ is a monotonically-increasing function, thus applying it to any function won't change the input values where the minimum or maximum of the solution is found (ie where gradient is zero).
-Moreover, since most common and tractable distributions (including the Gaussian distribution we'll cover next) are part of the **exponential family of distributions** (detailed in our [previous post](https://en.wikipedia.org/wiki/Exponential_family)), and is represented by an exponential, by applying the $log$ function we bring the power term *out* of the exponential, making its computation simpler are computationally faster.
+Moreover, since Gaussian distribution is represented by a product of an exponential, by applying the $log$ function we *bring the power term out* of the exponential, making its computation simpler are faster.
 We then get:

 $$
   \begin{align*}